strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==

 = 1.9.4 =
-* ENHANCEMENT: Updated plugin admin pages with better links to documentation and support.
 * BUG FIX: Fixed issue where PayPal was not working for amounts over $1000.
 * BUG FIX: Fixed issue where updating a Stripe subscription from the edit user page could cancel the subscription once the webhook fired.
 * BUG FIX: Fixed issue where "admin_cancelled" memberships weren't being calculated correctly in membership reports.